 While fossil fuel sources like natural gas, oil and coal garner most of the attention and headlines, propane is becoming an increasingly popular option.
 Also referred to as liquified petroleum gas (LPG), propane offers a cleaner and safer fuel alternative when heating homes and businesses, powering equipment, cooking food, washing clothes and performing many other essential tasks.

-How Much Propane Is in the World?
+How Much Propane Is Left in the World?

 Unlike other resources experiencing dwindling availability, propane is abundant in markets throughout the world.
 In 2021, the global propane volume reached 164.3 million tons.
 The United States is the leading propane exporter and produces approximately 90% of its supply domestically.